HelloElephant/Parade/README.md

 ```
 #### Horizontal Direction Scroll Animator

-The following is an example to create a horizontal animator if the scroll will has a horizontal scrolling direction.
+The following is an example to create a horizontal animator for scrolling horizontally.
 The closure returns an animator that can be used to create from, and to, state for any specific view within the hierarchy.

 ```swift
 func configuredAnimator() -> PDAnimator {